I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/irb/ne-irb-ata-channel-state.md

 </dl>

 ## -remarks
-<p>The ATA_CHANNEL_STATE enumeration type is used in conjunction with the <a href="https://msdn.microsoft.com/library/windows/hardware/ff550142">AtaControllerChannelEnabled</a> routine to determine whether the channel is enabled.</p>

-<p>The ATA_CHANNEL_STATE enumeration type is used in conjunction with the <a href="https://msdn.microsoft.com/library/windows/hardware/ff550142">AtaControllerChannelEnabled</a> routine to determine whether the channel is enabled.</p>

-<p>The ATA_CHANNEL_STATE enumeration type is used in conjunction with the <a href="https://msdn.microsoft.com/library/windows/hardware/ff550142">AtaControllerChannelEnabled</a> routine to determine whether the channel is enabled.</p>
+<p>The ATA_CHANNEL_STATE enumeration type is used in conjunction with the <a href="storage.atacontrollerchannelenabled">AtaControllerChannelEnabled</a> routine to determine whether the channel is enabled.</p>

 ## -requirements
 <table>